 Promote and undertake education activities on marine litter in synergy with existing initiatives in the field of sustainable development and in partnership with civil society (including activities related to prevention and promotion of sustainable consumption and production).

-Use websites, social media, blogs, and e-newsletters to educate various audience groups on marine debris science, issues, and actions that can be taken to prevent marine litter debris
+Use websites, social media, blogs, and e-newsletters to educate various audience groups on marine debris science, issues, and actions that can be taken to prevent marine litter debris.

-Develop and implement community based public education campaigns for marine litter prevention, including specialized marine litter prevention programmes for key user-groups and stakeholders
+Develop and implement community based public education campaigns for marine litter prevention, including specialized marine litter prevention programmes for key user-groups and stakeholders .

-Incorporate cultural concepts and practices including use of Indigenous traditional knowledge, popular culture icons in outreach programming to promote behavioural change at the community and national level.
+Incorporate cultural concepts and practices including, where appropriate, use of Indigenous knowledge, popular culture icons in outreach programming to promote behavioural change at the community and national level.

 Conduct outreach and education around prevention of marine debris through public presentations, traveling exhibits, volunteer outreach, citizen science trainings, University courses, waste prevention and recycling initiatives, and hands-on beach cleanups.

-Conduct outreach and communication with the aquaculture sector on the types of gear that are escaping from farms into marine systems and are found in beach cleanup data
+Conduct outreach and communication with the aquaculture sector on the types of gear escaping from farms into marine systems and are found in beach cleanup data

 ACTION 9

-Identify and promote curricula for marine-related education, including both professional seafarers and the recreational sector (e.g. diving and sailing schools which develop awareness, understanding, and respect for the marine environment and secure commitment to responsible behavior at personal, local, national and global level.
+Identify and promote curricula for marine-related education, including both professional seafarers and the recreational sector (e.g. diving and sailing schools), which develop awareness, understanding, and respect for the marine environment and secure commitment to responsible behavior at personal, local, national and global level.

 ACTION 10

-Raise public awareness, including through schools and consumer campaigns, on the occurrence and prevention of marine litter, including micro particles and alternatives, taking into account existing materials (e.g., UNEP MOOC on Marine litter, the EU’s Marlisco Project, NOAA’s Marine Debris Program, Ocean Wise’s Ocean Plastic Education) and accompanied by image campaigns addressing threats/impact to marine life from various harmful litter items.
+Raise public awareness, including through schools and consumer campaigns, on the occurrence and practices for prevention of marine litter, including micro particles and alternatives, taking into account existing materials (e.g., UNEP MOOC on Marine litter, the EU’s Marlisco Project, NOAA’s Marine Debris Program, Ocean Wise’s Ocean Plastic Education) and accompanied by image campaigns addressing threats/impact to marine life from various harmful litter items.

 Note: Would this be better suited under the a section on international cooperation should one be created?